plrg-bristol/ATiPL/docs/problemClasses.md

 In the classes, you will also have the opportunity to ask further questions.

-**WHERE:** TBC
+**WHERE:** QUEENS BLDG 1.69

-**WHEN:** TBC (including week one, where there will be no sheet due, but this will be a chance to meet the TAs and take a look at / get help on the first sheet)
+**WHEN:** Fridays 11-noon (including week one, where there will be no sheet due, but this will be a chance to meet the TAs and take a look at / get help on the first sheet)

 **WHO:** Alex and Tom will be running the problem classes and marking your work.